-As runners, we always mean well.
+We runners always mean well.
 We try to put the miles in, eat right, and work hard to keep up our fitness.
-But as hard as we try to train right, many of us have some bad habits that tend to sabotage all our good intentions.
+But as hard as we try to train right, it’s easy to make some bad habits that tend to sabotage all our good intentions.
 Most likely, we aren’t even aware we’re doing them.
 Check out my list below.
 Any sound a little familiar?

 Runners Should Never: